 Sensors and sports tracking

 The Blaze already has all of the fitness tracking smarts of the Ionic, including the advanced sleep tracking, which was delivered in an update earlier this year.
 Where things deviate is in the sports tracking - the Ionic does more - and we're not expecting the Blaze 2 to reach parity.
-For instance, we wouldn't be surprised if the Blaze 2 still isn't waterproof.
-Only the Flex 2 and Ionic are waterproof, and Fitbit might want to keep it that way, which would mean the Blaze 2 couldn't be used for swim tracking.
+Sources tell us the Blaze's successor will be waterproof to 50m, so expect swim tracking, but it won't have GPS.
+That trade-off doesn't surprise us in the slightest, ensuring the Blaze can be worn all day while still giving users a reason to plump for the Ionic.

 When will the Fitbit Blaze 2 launch?

 The million dollar question.
 The Blaze was revealed at CES January 2016 and released soon after, so we're coming up to two years.
 2017 was a quiet year for the company as it was busy getting the Ionic out the door, and it's about time we saw an update to the Blaze.
-So far it doesn't sound like Fitbit will have a big CES presence, so we might have to wait until after the big Vegas show.
+Sources tell us that Spring is when we'll see the Blaze's successor, which makes perfect sense.